solana-developers/professional-education/README.md

   - Windows must have WSL2 and Microsoft Terminal installed and running before the event.

-- Please have nodejs 18 or 20 installed prior to the event
+- Please have nodejs 18 or 20 installed before the event

 - FOR CLASSROOM TRAINING ONLY (ZOOM HAS ZOOM CHAT) Please have Telegram messenger on your laptop - we’re going to be interacting with each other on devnet and be using this to send wallet addresses around!

-You don't need to know Rust, and no previous experience of cryptography or blockchain is needed.
+You don't need to know Rust, and no previous experience in cryptography or blockchain is needed.

-🥗 Food: Lunch provided daily.
-Coffee, drink, and snacks available daily.
+🥗 Food: Lunch is provided daily.
+Coffee, drinks, and snacks are available daily.

 🚨 Action: Please respond to this email if you plan on attending.🚨